-Short Inca Trail with camping to Machu Picchu is the perfect option for travelers searching for a short adventure.
-Hike along the ancient Inca Trail, reach the Sun Gate (Intipunku), and camp right below Machu Picchu.
-Enjoy our Glamping experience with walk-in tents, camping cots, sleeping bags, hot showers, and panoramic trains to return.
+The Short Inca Trail with camping to Machu Picchu is the perfect option for travelers searching for a short adventure.
+Hike along the ancient Inca Trail, reach the Sun Gate (Intipunku), and camp below Machu Picchu Mountain.
+Enjoy a Glamping experience with walk-in tents, camping cots, sleeping bags, hot showers, and panoramic trains to return.
 Available every day with a minimum of 2 participants.

 - Book with Confidence and Flexibility.

 Short Inca Trail Camping at a Glance: